-YEAR IDENTIFIED Issue Action taken to date / Planned PROGRESS MADE DURING 2023-24 2022/23 Impact of North Yorkshire devolution and creation of combined authority Work with colleagues in North Yorkshire Council (NYC)and Office for the Police, Fire and Crime Commissioner (OPFCC) to define and implement effective and compliant governance arrangements for the new Combined Authority, subject to Executive approval.
+YEAR IDENTIFIED Issue Action taken to date / Planned PROGRESS MADE DURING 2023-24 2022/23 Impact of North Yorkshire devolution and creation of combined authority Work with colleagues in NYC, LEP and OPFCC to define and implement effective and compliant governance arrangements for the new Combined Authority, subject to Executive approval.
 A new Joint Committee for devolution with NYC was established.
-Significant work has been undertaken by the Chief Operating Officer, Chief Finance Officer, and Head of Human Resources, together with other Corporate Directors and Directors, to prepare the Council for the forthcoming York & North Yorkshire Combined Authority (YNYCA).
+Significant work has been undertaken by the Chief Operating Officer, Chief Finance Officer, and Head of Human Resources, together with other Corporate Directors and Directors, to prepare the Council for the forthcoming YNYCA.
 The Combined Authority was officially launched on 1st February 2024.
 A significant amount of work has been undertaken to reach the creation date, with key officers adding to the success.
 Work continued up to May 2024 when the Mayor was elected.
 Preparation for the Mayor included ensuring an appropriate induction was available to welcome them, a suitable staffing structure is in place for the Mayor to serve York and North Yorkshire, funding sources are in place, a safe and legal constitution with appropriate governance structures and the efficient transition of the Office of the Police Fire and Crime and Fire Service to the Combined Authority.
 As its own legal entity the Combined Authority now has its own Audit and Governance structure.
 Work will continue to take place to develop new relationships with officers across City of York Council as new funding opportunities become available as a result of the Devolution deal.